brianr747/SFC_models/README.rst

 We just passing an initial guess vector trhough *f(x)* and hope it converges.

 This works for the simple models tested so far.
 The objective is to augment this by a brute-force search technique that relies upon economic intuition to reduce the dimension of the search space.
-The margins in this file are too small to write a proof of this technique.

 Dependencies
 ------------